PSG dominate list of men's Ballon D'Or nominees

-For the second straight year, the 2025 Ballon d'Or will have a new winner after Rodri failed to make the list of 30 nominees dominated by Paris Saint-Germain released on Thursday
+For the second straight year, the 2025 Ballon d'Or will have a new winner after Rodri failed to make the list of 30 nominees dominated by Paris Saint-Germain released Thursday.

 The Manchester City midfielder had already suffered a knee ligament injury ending his season by the time he won the 2024 award last October.